techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/planning_v1.1.md

 ## Understand the Changes

 - [ ] I started by reviewing the release notes or changelog for Bicep version 1.1.
-This give me insights into the new features, bug fixes, and any breaking changes introduced in the new version.
+This gave me better understanding into the new features, bug fixes, and any breaking changes introduced in the new version.
 I make sure to understand the implications of these changes for my IaC project.

 ## Write the user stories yourself: